Posted on February 28, 2020

 The Rogue Spook:

-Despite the continued efforts and media frenzy the murders seem to compel, there is little to no traction on the investigation, and just like those 1400 unsolved murders Hargrove lynched his studies on, there’s a huge likelihood that the Colonial Parkway Murders will remain a cold case and that the devil behind it will never be brought to justice… just like Jack The Ripper… Just like the Zodiac Killer… Just like the Alphabet Killer… The Barnaul Maniac… Charlie Chop-off and the 85 other serial killers.
+Despite the continued efforts and media frenzy the murders seem to compel, there is little to no traction on the investigation.
+Just like those 1400 unsolved murders, Hargrove conducted his studies on, there’s a huge likelihood that the Colonial Parkway Murders will remain a cold case and that the devil behind it will never be brought to justice… just like Jack The Ripper… Just like the Zodiac Killer… Just like the Alphabet Killer… The Barnaul Maniac… Charlie Chop-off and the 85 other serial killers.

 “There has to be a degree of self-sabotage from a serial killer for an investigation to pan out.
 If they are smart enough not to get caught, there’s very little we can do.”